vgandari/tok/README.md

 The following keys are available for storing information that appears in the PDF:

+- `aka`: "Also known as", for including alternate labels in document
 - `pre`: Text for introducing the main text, outside of any LaTeX environment.
 - `main`: The main text that appears inside your environment
 - `post`: Text for providing more discussion after the main text, outside of any LaTeX environment.
 - `pfs`: If using the `thm`, `lem`, `cor`, or `rem` environments, include one or more proofs
 - `urls`: Any URLs that might be helpful
 - `eli5`: "Explain like I'm five", a simple explanation, even if not technically correct.
 - `src`: BibTeX items; `tok` will automatically generate a BIB file free of duplicates

 > NOTE: All keys must contain valid LaTeX code.